24 Feb Telogen Effluvium

 What is the cause of telogen effluvium?

-In the scalp of a normal healthy person, about 85% of the hair follicles are in the anagen phase – This is the actively growing hair.
-About 15% are resting hairs.
-The hair is usually in the growth phase for about 4 years, and then spends 4 months in the resting phase.
+In the scalp of a normal healthy person, about 85% of the hair follicles are in the anagen phase – This is the actively growing hair – about 15% are resting hairs.
+The hair is usually in the growth phase for about 4 years and then spends 4 months in the resting phase.
 A new anagen hair forms under the resting telogen hair and then pushes it out.
-Because of this cycle, it is normal to lose up 100-200 strands of hair per day.
+Because of this cycle, it is normal to lose up to 100 or more strands of hair per day.

 If there is an illness or shock to your system, up to 70% of the hairs can be pushed into the telogen phase.
 Common triggers include:

 In some people, the hair shedding may last for many months- even years.
 In these cases of chronic telogen effluvium, it seems that the hair cycle has been reset with a much shorter growth phase.
-While telogen effluvium does not cause complete baldness, it can unmask other forms of hair loss, like male or female pattern hair loss.
+While the condition does not cause complete baldness, it can unmask other hair loss forms, like male or female pattern hair loss.
 In any event, a visit to a board-certified dermatologist can help you get to the root of the issue and even prevent hair loss or improve re-growth.

 This condition usually resolves on its own over many months.
 Things you can do at home include: